 I’ve done a bit of everything: low-level C software, C++ libraries, compilers and graphical interfaces, C++ debuggers in Java, Perl and PHP web systems, worked with (and written new) database systems, network services, games and distributed computing in a plethora of environments.

-Unix is my window to this world for 2 decades, giving a special emphasis (and return) to the open source community.
+Unix is my window to this world for almost 3 decades, giving a special emphasis (and return) to the open source community.
 My current focus is on technology and development on restricted environments, from small memory to highly distributed systems.

 My main interests are algorithms, neuroscience, distributed computing, dynamic systems, complexity and chaos, game theory, drums, photography, archery, flying.

 - Mission-critical, high-availability and high-performance development